 In their 2009 guidance document Identifying and Selecting Evidence-Based Interventions for Substance Abuse Prevention, SAMHSA defines evidence-based interventions as those that fall into one or more of three categories:

-1. The intervention is included in a federal registry of evidence-based interventions, such as the National Registry of Evidence-based Programs and Practices (NREPP) OR
+1. The intervention is included in a federal registry of evidence-based interventions OR

 2. The intervention produced positive effects on the primary targeted outcome, and these findings are reported in a peer-reviewed journal OR